Estimated reading time: 17 minutes

-If you’ve ever questioned whether you should get life insurance keep on reading.
+If you’ve ever questioned whether you should get life insurance, keep reading.

 As part of my Estate Planning education for CBB readers, I wanted to learn about digital life insurance.

-I went straight to the source to learn about PolicyMe, a digital life insurance company.
+I went to the source to learn about PolicyMe, a digital life insurance company.

 Life Insurance Affordability